 - The school committee will assess the proposals based on criteria appropriate to their school’s mission, consistent with the criteria established by the Health Science Center Faculty Development Leave Committee.
 The school committee’s written recommendations and rationales for approvals or disapprovals, or other recommendations to strengthen the proposal, shall be forwarded along with the applicant’s proposal and the department head’s recommendations to the Dean of the school for review.

 - The Dean shall review the proposal and recommendations, and, as deemed necessary, seek clarification of the proposal, make recommendations to improve the proposal, and/or otherwise consult with the applicant or department head.
-The Dean shall then forward the proposals with his/her written rationales along with the school committee’s rationales for recommending approval or disapproval of the proposals to the Executive Vice President for Academic and Research Affairs.
+The Dean shall then forward the proposals with his/her written rationales along with the school committee’s rationales for recommending approval or disapproval of the proposals to the Executive Vice President and Chief Academic Officer (EVP/CAO).

-- The Executive Vice President for Academic and Research Affairs will forward all proposals and respective recommendations to the Faculty Development Leave Committee of the Health Science Center.
+- The Executive Vice President and Chief Academic Officer will forward all proposals and respective recommendations to the Faculty Development Leave Committee of the Health Science Center.
 The Committee will review, evaluate and prioritize the proposals based on the established criteria.
-The Faculty Development Leave Committee shall then forward its priority scores, written evaluations, and any additional recommendations to the Executive Vice President for Academic and Research Affairs.
+The Faculty Development Leave Committee shall then forward its priority scores, written evaluations, and any additional recommendations to the Executive Vice President and Chief Academic Officer.
 A summary of the committee’s evaluations and recommendations will be forwarded to the candidates at this time.

-- The Executive Vice President for Academic and Research Affairs shall review all relevant information on each proposal; seek clarification, if needed; and, in the exercise of his discretion, make recommendations to strengthen the proposals.
-The Executive Vice President for Academic and Research Affairs shall then approve or disapprove the requests for development leave and inform the Dean of the appropriate school.
+- The Executive Vice President and Chief Academic Officer shall review all relevant information on each proposal; seek clarification, if needed; and, in the exercise of his discretion, make recommendations to strengthen the proposals.
+The Executive Vice President and Chief Academic Officer shall then approve or disapprove the requests for development leave and inform the Dean of the appropriate school.

 Faculty development leave is a privilege earned by the faculty member’s record of positive contributions to the educational and research missions of the department, school, and Health Science Center.
 The following criteria will be used by the Health Science Center Faculty Development Leave Committee in evaluating and prioritizing the proposals forwarded to the Committee: